Friday, November 29, 2019

 5. Stir in the potatoes, carrots, celery, tomatoes, Worcestershire sauce, and dry seasonings and simmer for an additional 30 minutes.

-6. Add in the frozen corn and peas and simmer for a final 30 minutes (until all the vegetables are tender),
+6. Add the frozen corn and peas, then simmer for a final 30 minutes (until all the vegetables are tender).

 7. Remove the bay leaf, and the soup is ready to serve.